 Things will usually sort out between Medicare and your employer coverage, but it could take months.
 And on rare occasions, you may have to pay out-of-pocket for your care if the healthcare you require exhausts your Medicare and employer coverage benefits.

 It’s optional to forego enrolling in Medicare Parts B and D if you decide to keep working past retirement.
 But most recipients will be required to enroll in Part A as soon as they are eligible during their IEP.

 Waiting to enroll in Medicare Part A past your IEP will incur a late enrollment penalty.
 Similarly, you could face a late enrollment penalty for Medicare Part B, Medicare Part D, or both if you don’t stay on top of your deadlines and your paperwork.
 Enrolling in Medicare Parts B and D is often redundant for beneficiaries who want to keep their employer coverage.

 In general, carrying redundant coverage isn’t a good idea because you’re paying extra for benefits already covered by one form of insurance or another.
 Also, providing redundant coverage to Medicare recipients is illegal and considered fraud in certain circumstances.

 Avoiding Late Enrollment Penalties With Medicare & Employer Coverage

-When you send in your application to enroll in Medicare Part B after your IEP has expired, you will need two important documents in order to make sure you do not get a late enrollment penalty:
+When you send in your application to enroll in Medicare Part B after your IEP has expired, you will need two important documents to make sure you do not get a late enrollment penalty: